ByteQuest-2025/GFGBQ-Team-gamechangers/README.md

 ## 🔍 Overview

-This project is a **React-based web application** built to demonstrate modern frontend development practices.
-It focuses on clean UI, reusable components, and scalable project structure.
+ Medix is a full-stack web application designed to modernize hospital administration and grievance redressal using AI-driven workflows and role-based access.
+ The system provides:
+ Admin dashboard for system-level control
+ Manager dashboard for hospital operations
+ User interface for grievance submission and tracking Dark/light mode UI with modern healthcare-themed design Scalable backend ready for ML integration
+ The platform focuses on efficiency, transparency, and user experience in healthcare management.

 ---